MeaghanWetherell/Chewaucan/Assets/Scripts/SoundEffects/README_AmbientSounds.txt

 		Under the player prefab, find the RandomAmbientSoundManager object.
 This object contains the RandomAmbientSound component which you will put your newly created object into.
 This component has 3 lists, and you will place the object in one of these lists based on what map the sound should play in.
 If the sound should play in both the modern and pleistocene map, place the object into the general ambient sounds list.
-Otherwise, place it in
+Otherwise, place it in either the Modern Map or Past (Pleistocene) Map Ambient Sounds list.

 	IF THE SOUND SHOULD BE PLAYED WHEN WALKING NEAR/INTO SOMETHING Use the prefab LocalizedSound found in the Assets/Prefab/Environment folder.
 Simply drag it into the scene and place it where you want the sound to be triggered.
-In the objects Localized Sound component, add audio clips to the clip list.
+In the object's Localized Sound component, add audio clips to the clip list.
 You should add at least 1, just any sounds you want to have possibly play at this location.
 If you want only 1 sound to ever play, only add 1, and add more if you want it to pick from multiple possible clips.
 		By default, the selected audio clip will play a single time when triggered and can be immediately retriggered